Celebrating Seniors – Mike Connors Turns 90

 American actor and now nonagenarian senior citizen Mike Connors was born August 15, 1925 in Fresno, California.
 His nickname of “Touch” began in high school where he played basketball…an easier name to pronounce than his birth name of Krekor Ohanian, given to him by his Armenian parents.
 “Touch” served in the US Army Air Forces during World War II, and when the war ended he attended UCLA on the G. I. Bill of Rights and a basketball scholarship.
 Director William Wellman was in the audience for a UCLA basketball game and noticed how expressive Connor’s face was; Wellman asked the coach to see if Connors would be interested in acting and got an affirmative answer.
 Soon after, Mike Connors was asked by UCLA to try out for plays and he switched his major to theatre, studying acting.

-Mike Connors had received his undergraduate degree and was studying law when he got his first on-screen acting role, in the movie Sudden Fear (1952), starring Joan Crawford.
-From left, Jack Palance, Joan Crawford, Gloria Grahame, Mike Connors, and Bruce Bennett in Sudden Fear.
-(Photo: explore.bfi.org.uk)
+Mike Connors had received his undergraduate degree and was studying law when he got his first on-screen acting role, in the movie Sudden Fear (1952), starring Joan Crawford, Jack Palance, Gloria Grahame, and Bruce Bennett.

 By this time television had come along and Mike Connors began landing guest spots in different television series including episodes in several westerns such as Gunsmoke (1956), Maverick (1957), and Wagon Train (1958).

-When Mike Connors was cast as Nick Stone, the star of Tightrope (1959-1960), a crime television show, his professional first name was changed from “Touch” to Mike.
-Tightrope was the first starring role and significant money that Connors achieved in his acting career.
+Tightrope was the first starring television role and significant money that Connors achieved in his acting career.

-Left, Mike Connors, Leigh Snowden and Claire Kelly in Tightrope.
-(Photo: Wikimedia Commons)
+From left, Leigh Snowden, Mike Connors, and Claire Kelly in Tightrope.

 Daughter Dana Lee Connors was born in 1960 and completed the young Connors family.

-Post Tightrope, Connors continued to act in supporting roles in movies – the TV movie The Expendables (1962) with Dina Merrill; Good Neighbour Sam (1963): and Where Love Has Gone (1964) – and as a guest star in television series, including Perry Mason (1964).
+Post Tightrope, Mike Connors continued to act in supporting roles in movies – the TV movie The Expendables (1962) with Dina Merrill; Good Neighbour Sam (1963); and as a guest star in television series, including Perry Mason (1964).

 Actor Joseph Campanella played Lew Wickersham, Mannix’s Intertect boss from 1967-1972.
 During the series run for Mannix, both Gail Fisher and Mike Connors were nominated several times for Emmy Awards (Gail Fisher won once) and Golden Globe Awards (Connors won once, in 1969; and Fisher won twice).